Updated February 2020

 If you plan some time sightseeing in Reims, and also visiting a champagne cellar or two, it’s worth considering the Reims City Pass.

 1 day – 24 hours = 22€; 2 days 48 hours = 32€; 3 days, 72 hours = 42€.
 It will give you unlimited public transport, a free City Tour, free guided tours free entry to many of the buildings and discounts on other attractions and a glass of champagne at certain restaurants.

 4 rue Rockefeller

 Tel: +33 (0)3 26 77 45 00

-Champagne-Ardennes Tourist Office will give you more information on tours of champagne country outside the main cities.
+Champagne Tourist Office will give you more information on tours of Champagne country outside the main cities.

-Nearby Epernay is a city entirely devoted to champagne making.
+Nearby Épernay is a city entirely devoted to champagne making.
 It’s just 16 miles south of Reims.
 It’s at its best in December when for three days the town celebrates the Habits de Lumière festival.
 I went in 2022 and had a glorious visit for the weekend.
 Habits de Lumière Guide.